lucas-salves/ultimateTil/python/1cfde0aa.md

 if 5 > 2:
 	print("Five is greater than two!")
 ```
-The number of spaces is yp to you as a programmer, but it has to be at least one.
+The number of spaces is up to you as a programmer, but it has to be at least one.
 As follows:
 ```
 if 5 > 2:
  print("Five is greater than two!")